These suggestions and tips should help ensure that your visit to our host city is a safe one.

 - Report any lost or stolen items to hotel management and to the police.

-- Never leave money, checks, credit cards, jewelry or other valuables, or extra keys in your room.
-Take valuables with you or store them in the hotel safety deposit box.
+- Never leave money, checks, credit cards, jewelry or other valuables, or extra keys in your room unless they are locked in the room's safe.
+You may also store valuables in the hotel safety deposit box.

 - Have the desk clerk write down your room number instead of saying it aloud.
 Be careful not to repeat your number when talking to others.